 Start writing.
 Now.

 The alliteration of it sounded neat (deep down I’m very shallow and easily pleased 😀 ), plus the story features a war veteran adapting to an unfamiliar city, rats, grime and all, so: Slumdog Soldier.
 Since late January, I began republishing my historical action thriller once a week.
+I was definitely inspired by the Mad Max movies and the Jack Reacher series – these gruff loners who are reluctant about emotionally investing in others, yet nonetheless have a soft spot for people in need and won’t betray their better nature to turn down a plea for help.
 Publishing on a consistent weekly basis has really helped my writing blossom and improve in a huge way – I’ve been continuously floored at the overwhelmingly positive reception it’s received & deeply humbled that it resonates with so many people from all walks of life.
 I’m truly grateful for everyone who’s taken time to read through it and leave such great constructive feedback. ❤ Having my stories read and commented on by fellow writers has truly been invaluable for improving my creative writing and gaining confidence to share my stories with a wider audience.

 nine-month slog brief hiccup of erratic blogging, from September last year I began practicing consistent weekly blogging.
 One decent post each and every week, covering different blogging tips that I’d found helpful.
 Then another the next week.
 (Disney gifs helped a TON: people like pretty images.
 Don’t be afraid to use them.)
 My first lucky break was How to Handle Writer’s Block.
 Then the following week – How to Be a Better Blogger, some key self-help tips that I felt useful about what worked and what didn’t.